Columbia Estate Planning Lawyer

 - Your spouse has passed away.

-- You have a new child or a child who now has a disability
+- You have a new child or a child who now has a disability.

-- You have acquired significant assets since drafting your will/trust
+- You have acquired significant assets since drafting your will/trust.

-- Your health status has changed
+- Your health status has changed.

-Assistance Provided By FLAG
+Assistance Provided By FLAG in Columbia

-Whether you are young or more seasoned you need to have all necessary estate planning documents in order.
+Whether you are young or more seasoned, you need to have all necessary estate planning documents in order.
 If you are a young parent, your estate planning documents will provide for the safety and security of your children.

 If your children are grown, your estate planning documents will provide for the next generation of your family and will free your grown children from the impossible task of making decisions regarding your end-of-life needs.
 If you are an individual who does not have children, you still need estate planning documents to ensure your loved ones are provided for and that your healthcare wishes are followed.

-Preparing all of these documents can be overwhelming which is often the reason people procrastinate; and, let’s be honest, no one likes to discuss death.
+Preparing all of these documents can be overwhelming, which is often the reason people procrastinate, and, let’s be honest, no one likes to discuss death.
 But, since death is a reality for everyone, the greatest gift you can give yourself and your loved ones is peace of mind that your final wishes are being honored.

 FLAG attorneys can help guide you through this process by helping you identify what is most important to you and your family and drafting documents that make your wishes legally enforceable.